shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

     - **AWS Shield** - **DDoS protection**.
     - **AWS WAF** - Filter **malicious web traffic**.
     - **Amazon Athena** is an interactive query service that makes it easy to analyze data in **Amazon S3 using standard SQL** expressions.
 Athena is serverless, so there is no infrastructure to manage.
+    - **Amazon Redshift** also includes Redshift Spectrum, allowing you to directly run **SQL queries against exabytes of unstructured data**** in Amazon S3**.
+      - Is designed primarily for Online Analytical Processing (OLAP) workloads
-    - **Amazon Redshift** also includes Redshift Spectrum, allowing you to directly run SQL queries against exabytes of unstructured data in Amazon S3.
-No loading or transformation is required, and you can use open data formats, including Avro, CSV, Grok, ORC, Parquet, RCFile, RegexSerDe, SequenceFile, TextFile, and TSV.
-Redshift Spectrum automatically scales query compute capacity
+      - No loading or transformation is required, and you can use open data formats, including Avro, CSV, Grok, ORC, Parquet, RCFile, RegexSerDe, SequenceFile, TextFile, and TSV.
+        - **Redshift Spectrum** automatically scales query compute capacity
 37. **Notes**
     - S3 Transfer Acceleration helps speed up **long-distance object transfers between S3 buckets**, while Global Accelerator helps manage **traffic across multiple AWS regions**.